ymao21/ymao21/README.md

 </p>

-- 💻 I'm a dedicated problem solver, and I believe that coding is a powerful tool for tackling complex challenges.
-Whether it's building financial models, optimizing algorithms, or creating user-friendly applications, I thrive on turning ideas into practical, efficient, and elegant solutions.
+**About**

+Data science and machine learning engineer with a background in software engineering and finance.
+I like building useful things with data, from predictive models and ML workflows to full-stack applications.

-- 💟 Pronouns: She/Her/Hers
+**Pronouns:** She/Her/Hers

 ## Connect With Me